 Thousands of species throughout the world are currently facing the real threat of extinction due to heavy poaching, illegal trade of wildlife, especially regarding bushmeat and ivory, human-wildlife conflict, disease, and disappearing habitats.
 Many of these species, like the Andean cat, the African Penguin, the white-backed vulture, and the Antiguan racer, belong to populations so small and narrowly distributed that they require immediate assistance.

 The US Fish and Wildlife Service’s Wildlife Without Borders Program created the Critically Endangered Animals Conservation Fund (CEACF) to provide funding for projects that work to protect critically endangered species in Africa, Asia, South America, and Oceania.

 The goal of the CEACF is to provide support to projects that have a high likelihood of creating long-lasting benefits to species facing the immediate threat of global extinction.
-In 2011 alone, the program awarded $593,822 in grants for 29 projects in 19 countries worldwide – targeting over 20 critically endangered species of birds, mammals, and reptiles.
+In 2013 alone, the program awarded $301,572 in grants for 13 new projects in eleven countries worldwide – targeting critically endangered species of birds, mammals, and reptiles just to name a few.
 These projects include

 Critically Endangered Animal Conservation Funding 2013

 |Total Funds Distributed Through Grants||$301,572.00|

 |Total Number of Countries that Received Program Support||11|

 - Cambodia: Increasing the effectiveness of patrols to discover new Batagur Affinis nests using the SMART (Spatial Monitoring and Reporting Tool) method originally developed by WCS and USFWS for tiger conservation.
 All nests found will be incubated and guarded by wardens and then transferred from the field to head-starting facilities for subsequent release and monitoring of at least 25 turtles.